-Every job has a period where you’re learning the ropes, getting up to speed, and moving out on your own to make significant contributions to the organization.
+Every job has a “starter” period where you’re learning the ropes, getting up to speed, and moving out on your own to make significant contributions to the organization.
 All a 30-60-90-day plan does is elaborate on that, and demonstrate what that will look like with you on the job.

-In a technical field, like say, engineering, maybe the first 30 days will focus on your learning the software, systems, and procedures of your new company (probably while you’re working on your first projects!)—along with meeting co-workers, support staff, customers, or suppliers.
+The first 30 days might focus on learning the software, systems, and procedures of your new company (probably while you’re working on your first projects!)—along with meeting co-workers, support staff, customers, or suppliers.

 So what if you’re in IT?
 What if you’re a lab tech?
 What if you’re in risk management or accounting or data management?
 It all works.

 If you have been in the field for a while, you know what the job is really like, so you’re ahead of the game.

-Put all that research (here are some 30-60-90-day plan research tips) into a plan (it doesn’t have to be perfect) and bring it in to your interview to discuss it with the person who’s likely to be your boss.
+Put all that research (here are some 30-60-90-day plan research tips) into a plan and bring it in to your interview to discuss it with the person who’s likely to be your boss.

-Need more details?
 Check out the 30-60-90-day plans available from Career Confidential: